artkonekt/appshell/docs/upgrade.md

 AppShell's default html layout after v1.0 looks for the `/js/appshell.js` script.

-Also beginning with v1.0 it's possible to [configure](customize-admin-ui.md) what assets (js/css) to include in the layout.
+Also, beginning with v1.0 it's possible to [configure](customize-admin-ui.md) what assets (js/css) to include in the layout.

 Previous AppShell version layouts were looking for `/js/app.js`.